YuriHolubeu/yuriholubeu.github.io/content/authors/admin/_index.md

 Currently, I'm a student of Masters of Physics at KU Leuven.
-Most of my days I think about some research-related topics or mastering typical methods of physics or mathematics.
+Most of my days I keep thinking about some research-related topics or mastering typical methods of physics or mathematics.
 On this webpage, I have collected my notes on physics and mathematics for my potential supervisors and friends.
-If you want to discuss some parts of physics, write me on the email or Telegram.
+If you want to discuss some parts of physics, send me an e-mail or contact me on Telegram.